amihaiemil/comdor/README.md

 ``$mvn clean install -Pcheckstyle -Pitcases``

-Docker has to be intalled on the machine, with the default configuration. in order for the IT cases to work.
+Docker has to be intalled on the machine, with the default configuration, in order for the IT cases to work.